Nachtfeuer/pipeline/README.md

  - supporting Jinja templating in Bash scripts
  - support for Docker containers
  - execution time on each level: pipeline, stage, tasks and shell
+ - support for model data (a dictionary of anything you need)

 **Todo**:
- - support for templates / code snippets
  - one report:
     - one HTML file only
     - simple